Extreme fire danger is forecast for large parts of Victoria on Thursday 26 December (Boxing Day). Leaving early is always the safest option.

 The Victorian Government’s Early Intervention Investment Framework (EIIF) is helping guide early interventions to improve the lives of Victorians and deliver better outcomes across the service system.

-The 2024-2025 Budget announced $1.1 billion for early intervention initiatives that will deliver targeted, effective assistance to address people’s needs.
-The Victorian Government has invested $2.7 billion through EIIF to date, with more than $3 billion anticipated to be generated in economic and financial benefits.
+The 2024-25 Budget announced $1.1 billion for early intervention initiatives that will deliver targeted, effective assistance to address people’s needs.
+The Victorian Government has invested $2.7 billion through the EIIF to date, with more than $3 billion anticipated to be generated in economic and financial benefits.

 These investments are estimated to generate benefits from both: